svx/k8-traefik/docs/tutorial.md

 keywords: [traefik, k8, proxy, permissions]
 ---

-This tutorial provides a step-by-step introduction about how to run an applications behind [Traefik Proxy](https://doc.traefik.io/traefik/ "Link to documentation of Traefik Proxy") as in a Kubernetes environment.
+This tutorial provides a step-by-step introduction about how to run an applications behind [Traefik Proxy](https://doc.traefik.io/traefik/ "Link to documentation of Traefik Proxy") in Kubernetes.

 <!-- markdownlint-disable -->
-You will learn about the basics required to start Traefik such as [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/ "Link to website of Ingress Controller"), [Ingresses](https://kubernetes.io/docs/concepts/services-networking/ingress/ "Link to k8 docs about ingresses"), [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/ "Link to k8 docs about deployments"), static, and dynamic configuration.
+You will learn about the basics required to use Traefik on Kubernetes, such as [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/ "Link to website of Ingress Controller"), [Ingresses](https://kubernetes.io/docs/concepts/services-networking/ingress/ "Link to k8 docs about ingresses"), [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/ "Link to k8 docs about deployments"), static, and dynamic configurations.

-## Prerequisite
+### Prerequisite

-The tutorial prerequisites base knowledge and understanding of Kubernetes, Ingress Controller, Ingresses, Deployments, Helm, static, and dynamic configuration and Traefik.
+The tutorial prerequisites base knowledge and understanding of Kubernetes, Ingress Controllers, Ingresses, Deployments, Helm, static, and dynamic configurations and Traefik.

 If you are new to these topics do not worry!
 Check the links below to discover more about the principles of Traefik and Kubernetes